 New Hampshire Winter Tourism

-If you love winter tourism and sporting activities, you’ll be glad to know that New Hampshire has plenty to offer.
+If you love winter tourism and sporting activities (see also our favorite winter activities in NH), you’ll be glad to know that New Hampshire has plenty to offer.
 Notably, the state offers skiing and snow boarding adventures.

 The state has several places for cross-country skiing, such as Bretton Woods Nordic Center, Nordic Center at Waterville Valley, Gunstock Outdoor Center, and Great Glen Trails, among others.